Lobed river mullet

 The lobed river mullet (Cestraeus plicatilis), also known as ludong or banak, is a freshwater mullet.
-While it is claimed to be endemic to Cagayan River and tributaries extending through the watersheds of Cagayan Valley and the Santa-Abra River Systems of Ilocos Sur and Abra in the Philippines, verifiable and reliable sources have listed Celebes, New Caledonia, New Hebrides, and Fiji as areas where the lobed river mullet may be found.
+While it is claimed to be endemic to Cagayan River and tributaries extending through the watersheds of Cagayan Valley and the Santa-Abra River Systems of Ilocos Sur and Abra in the Philippines, verifiable and reliable sources have listed Celebes, New Caledonia, New Hebrides, and Fiji as areas where the lobed river mullet may also be found.

 According to the BFAR, this fish is habituating in the deep pools of Addalem River in Aglipay, Quirino, and rapids of Didimpit in Lacab, Jones, Isabela.

 Description

-Ludong is herbivorous, eating only the filamentous algae that live on rocks and boulders in and near river rapids.
+The Ludong is herbivorous, eating only the filamentous algae that live on rocks and boulders in and near river rapids.

 A mature fish weighs from 0.25 to 2 kg and costs P4,000- P5,000 a kilo, making it one of the most expensive fish in the country.
 It commands a very high price in the market because it is seasonal and difficult to catch.
 It is sometimes called as the "President's fish" because it was known as the favorite fish of former Philippine President Ferdinand Edralin Marcos.

-This fish is known for its unique taste and peculiar aroma when cooked.
+This species is known for its unique taste and peculiar aroma when cooked.
 In fact, its unique taste makes it one of the most sought-after ingredients in making delicious dishes.
-A study in 2022, by Escaño, et. al., was successful in identifying Ludong through genetic barcoding, as Cestraeus goldiei.
+A study in 2022, by Escaño, et al., was successful in identifying Ludong through genetic barcoding, as Cestraeus goldiei.